anchpop/wise_mans_haskell/book.md

 3) `Yes`: This is a possible value our data type can take, like `True` or `False` for the data type `Bool`.

-4) `|`: This is telling Haskell we're going to have multiple "constructors" for this data type, which is a fancy way of saying there's multiple ways we can make a value of type `Answer`.
+4) `|`: This is telling Haskell we're going to have multiple "constructors" for this data type, which is a fancy way of saying there are multiple ways we can make a value of type `Answer`.
 In our case, those two ways are typing `Yes` or `No`.
 This makes it a *sum type* - you can think of it as the sum of multiple different possible values.

 5) `No`: This is the other value our data type can take.

 !newthought(An important) restriction to note here is that data types have to begin with capital letters. `Person` is a valid data type, `person` is not!marginnote(You might have noticed something quite nice here - a type cannot begin with a lowercase letter, and a function or binding cannot begin with an uppercase letter.
 This makes it simple to tell the difference between `Foo` and `foo`.).

 On Facebook, when you are invited to an event, you can respond "attending", "not attending", or "might attend"!sidenote(Don't let all these enum-ey examples discourage you, we'll get to more complicated uses in a moment.).
-Lets see how that would be represented in Haskell.
+Let's see how that would be represented in Haskell.

 ```haskell
 Prelude> data InvitationResponse = Attending | NotAttending | MightAttend